Table of content

 <p><a href="audio-transcript.txt">Read the audio transcript</a></p>

-Verify that the audio content, transcripts, captions, and audio descriptions are correctly interpreted.
+Check that the audio content, transcripts, captions, and audio descriptions are interpreted correctly.

-Note: Audio descriptions should provide a detailed and concise narrative of the visual elements and actions taking place in the video.
+Note: audio descriptions should give a clear, concise narration of the visuals and actions in the video.

 18 - Use titles and make iframes responsive